geo909/youtrack-issues-downloader/README.md

 Each issue directory will contain a `content.txt` file with the issue's details and comments, and any attachments the issue may have.

 ## Filtering
-If you have a customfield that disects something, you can narrow the list down
+If you have a custom field that disects something, you can narrow the list down
 ```
 find -maxdepth 1 -execdir grep -qri 'fieldname:.*fieldvalue' {}  \; -print
 ```